 Nipper was born at the charity in 2015.
 He is a cheeky, loveable character who is always asking for snacks from the team.
 He loves being the centre of attention, enjoying a cuddle or two from our staff.
 One of Nipper’s favourite things to do is run around in circles in the field.

 Did you know?
-Nipper likes to visit his friends across the site daily.
-You can follow his adventures on our Facebook page:
+Nipper loves to visit his friends across the site.
+During the 2020 Lockdown thousands of people found comfort following his daily adventures on our Facebook page:

 Nipper has been having a tough time recently after the passing of his best friend Ronnie.
 Sadly, Ronnie had to be put to sleep due to Ataxia, this means he was losing control of his legs making him struggle to walk.
 It was a huge struggle for Nipper to lose Ronnie as he had a very close bond with him.
 In order to help, the team decided to put him in a new herd with Domino and Nero.
 This has been a huge support for Nipper as they are all living happily as a trio which is making our team very happy.